 Our recommendation is the Yonex Power Cushion Lumio All Court Shoes.
 They are designed to grip the court so give you incredible floor gripping qualities while still being protective enough with a stiff heel, giving you plenty of protection and a solid foundation from which to increase your lifting power.

-If you are just running a small amount, for example a 15 minute treadmill warm up as part of wider gym routine, you can wear almost any training shoes you like.
+If you are just running a small amount, for example, a 15 minute treadmill warm-up as part of wider gym routine, you can wear almost any training shoes you like.
 But if you want to run regularly, and improve at it, you will need a pair of running shoes.
 Look for cushioning that absorbs impact, light heel support, and good grip, all packed into a very light shoe that doesn’t keep your toes restricted or make it difficult to bend them.

 The best running shoe at a budget is the Nivia Marathon 2.0 Running Shoes.
-As they are designed for marathon running they have a variety of high-tech benefits including extreme breathability that keep your feet cool and dry no matter how far you run.
+As they are designed for marathon running they have a variety of high-tech benefits including extreme breathability that keeps your feet cool and dry no matter how far you run.

 They are more than adequate for any beginning runner but when you develop to regularly running long distance, you may wish to upgrade to the Asics or Ascot, running shoe from the house of Sunrise India.

-These more than justify the extra cost, being some of the most comfortable running shoes we’ve ever come across and offering unmatched support, shock absorption and recovery from compression.
+These more than justify the extra cost, being some of the most comfortable running shoes we’ve ever come across and offering unmatched support, shock absorption, and recovery from compression.
 Running in these feels a bit like being a superhero and will have you breaking your personal records in no time!

 Court Sports (Badminton, Squash, Tennis)

-Similar to the circuits session, for these type of sports you want light, flexible and adaptable shoes that let you turn on the spot and shift direction quickly without your shoes lagging behind or becoming a hindrance.
+Similar to the circuits session, for these types of sports you want light, flexible and adaptable shoes that let you turn on the spot and shift direction quickly without your shoes lagging behind or becoming a hindrance.
 The best tennis shoes are simple and functional, and our recommendation is Yonex Eclipsion.
-They are clean, simple and great looking, but also offer 10/10 cushioning and adhere well to any court.
+They are clean, simple, and great looking, but also offer 10/10 cushioning and adhere well to any court.

 That’s all for today, but keep checking the SportsUncle blog for regular in-depth guides to fitness and tips you can really use to push your fitness to the next level!